-If the information in these instructions is not followed exactly, a fire could result causing property damage, personal injury, or death.
+If the information in these instructions is not followed exactly, a fire may result causing property damage, personal injury, or death.

-- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Do not over-fire If appliance or chimney connector glows, you are over-firing.
-Over-firing will void your warranty. - Comply with all minimum clearances to combustibles as specified.
+- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Do not over fire If heater or chimney connector glows, you are over firing.
+Over firing will void your warranty. - Comply with all minimum clearances to combustibles as specified.